ec49ca/NLP-project-contract-comparison/SETUP.md

 Look for the `MCP_SERVER_URL` constant.

-### Step 5: Verify Ollama is Running
+### Step 5: Verify Your LLM Provider is Ready

-Before starting the servers, ensure Ollama is running:
+Before starting the servers, ensure your selected LLM provider is configured:

+**If using Ollama:**
 ```bash
 # Check if Ollama is running
 curl http://localhost:11434/api/tags